A treatment for Alzheimer's 05 March 2025

 If there is a relationship between gut bacteria and Alzheimer's then would just changing the diet stop the disease.

-People have studied this and it hasn't worked.
+People have studied and tried this and it hasn't worked.
 My view is that it is like attacking an army that are well dug in to their defensive positions, if you just send an army of similar strength they are going to fail in their attack.
 You need to weaken or kill the existing 'bad' gut microbiome before you can establish a new 'good' microbiome.

 https://www.sciencedaily.com/releases/2019/09/190903120514.htm

-This 'treatment' doesn't recover lost memories and to be honest if I knew that this would be a treatment I wouldn't have expected it to.
+This 'treatment' doesn't recover lost memories and to be honest if I knew that this would be a treatment, I wouldn't have expected it to.
 The brain of someone with moderate/severe Alzheimer's has been seriously damaged.
 This 'treatment' does seem to stop further deterioration and to allow the brain to start to recover.
 I can't even promise it would work with everyone and I don't know how you can weaken or kill the existing good bad bacteria without Doctor prescribed antibiotics.
 There are even ethical questions of whether you should treat someone with moderate/severe damage to their brain.
-We may be putting longevity above quality of life, though for Mum I can say she was much happier once she started to recover.
+We may be putting longevity above quality of life, though for Mum, I can say she was much happier once she started to recover.

 If you would like to contact me: